ianb/blog/content/thoughts-on-voice-interfaces-2.md

 Comments welcome on [Mastodon](https://hachyderm.io/@ianbicking/109705273556185280), [Twitter](https://twitter.com/ianbicking/status/1615379603630989312).

-If you've gotten this far I will also throw in here that I ([Ian](https://ianbicking.org)) am looking for a job, and maybe the best job for me is one that I don't yet know exists.
-I'm particularly interested in the area of large language models, new user interactions built on LLMs (especially their abilities to understand us in new ways).
-I'm excited about education, aiding in executive function, and human-centered interactions.
-[Let me know if you have ideas](mailto:ianbicking@gmail.com), I would appreciate it!

 [1]: /media/voice-2/math-inference.png 'This is the most kind of "reasoning" referred to in GPT, being able to decompose and explain a formal multi-step problem.'
 [2]: /media/voice-2/decomposing-steps.png "These queries are personalized, and can't be answered by GPT, but GPT can come up with a plan to answer the questions.
 That plan could also be reused or treated like a trigger, it's not a single concrete answer."
 [3]: /media/voice-2/decode-intent-to-instructions.png "Here we take examples of typical intents and have GPT translate them into a made-up programming language"